Domestic Dreamboat

 • Resources

-• Twitter
+• About

-• ×
+×

 Roasted Beet Salad with Candied Walnuts and Goat Cheese

-This Roasted Beet Salad features beets, maple candied walnuts and goat cheese crumbles.
+This Roasted Beet Salad features beets, maple candied walnuts, and goat cheese crumbles.
 It makes the perfect light entree or dinner party starter.

-If you've been reading my blog regularly for the last few weeks, you'll probably have noticed a pattern: salad, dessert, repeat.
-There's a good reason for that.
-In the summer, I eat a lot of salads.
-Like, most days of the week.
 And I really like dessert.
-It's fun to make, photograph and write about.
+It's fun to make, photograph, and write about.
 But don't get the impression that I eat it everyday, unless you count fruit.
 I use every opportunity I can to make desserts to give away.
 Then my family doesn't overdo desserts too much.

 This Roasted Beet Salad with Candied Walnuts and Goat Cheese is one of the examples of the many salads I eat in the summer.
 I usually make it several times over the course of a few months, and I don't think I could ever get tired of it.